 When faced with an OQTF, it is essential to react immediately and not ignore the decision.
 There are a number of ways to challenge the decision and avoid deportation.

-What to do after the OQTF deadline?
-Calling on a lawyer like Goldwin Partners remains the best option for defending your rights and exploring all possible legal alternatives.
+What should I do after the OQTF deadline?
+Calling on an immigration lawyer like Goldwin Partners remains the best option for defending your rights and exploring all possible legal alternatives.

 Don’t remain isolated in this situation.
 Act quickly and use all the means at your disposal to protect your right to stay in France.